Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 I also show you how to make the logistics of your presentation, whether in person or online or a webinar, run smoothly so you know what to do to avoid the stuff-ups that can ruin even the best prepared talk.

 Many coaches offer a free 'try before you buy' session as one of their marketing strategies.
 They sometimes call it a 'discovery session' or 'free assessment'.

 The rational behind the free session concept is that people don’t always understand what life coaching is

 and so need to experience it and the coach, before they make a decision.

 On the surface it's a good plan and it worked well for me until it didn't!
 However, there are two schools of thought about this and here I cover the pros and cons of the introductory free life coaching session.
 You can also preview my guide on Mastering The Coaching Discovery Session, which I'm happy to say has had some great reviews.

 Having a website that looks pretty and gives lots of information about what you do and how you coach is just the beginning.
 Having a website that is easily found by the search engines when people are looking for a coach, and is written in such a way that it attracts and engages prospective life coaching clients can be something else.

 And do have a look at Website Mistakes, for 14 things NOT to do when creating your website.

 Being a guest blogger, writing articles for or commenting on someone else's blog, can be a creative way of getting known and recognised as a life coach who has something worthwhile to say.

 Your post will invariably include a link to your website which can earn your extra visitors and even clients.

-However, there are (of course) traps you need to be aware of if your words of wisdom are to enhance rather than inhibit your reputation - not to mention your standing with Google and the other Search Engines (yes there is more than one!).
+However, there are (of course) traps you need to be aware of if your words of wisdom are to enhance rather than inhibit your reputation - not to mention your standing with Google and the other Search Engines.